RealTinyWarrior/Dungeonine/README.md

 # Dungeonine

 The code of the first game made by me, **Dungeonine**!
-Dungeonine is a action and puzzle based adventure game where you are a robot called Bonine trying to survive in a mysterious dungeon!
-The game hasn't been launched yet and is at it's beta stage of development.
-The game is constantly being updated and the link to the game will be published when the game is ready to be launched.
+Dungeonine is a action and puzzle based adventure game where you are a robot called **Bonine** trying to survive in a mysterious dungeon!
+Dungeonine is at it's alpha stage and can be downloaded from [here](https://gamejolt.com/games/dungeonine/956172).
+Current release: v1.1.2 Alpha.

 ### The code